-To quickstart this process, we are going to create a new Postgres DB from scratch using Heroku Postgres.
+To quickstart this process, we are going to create a new Postgres DB from scratch using Neon Postgres.
 Click on

-Create Heroku Database (Free) tab.
+Create New Database (Free) tab.
 In this tab, you now have an option to click on the

-After logging in to Heroku and clicking on
+After logging in to Neon and clicking on

-Create Database, Hasura Cloud will perform the following for you:
+Create Neon Database, Hasura Cloud will perform the following for you:

 - Fetch database URL that you can use to configure Hasura

 It will take a few seconds to connect to Neon Postgres and initialise.
 Once the connection is established, you will be taken to the Data Manager page on the Console, listing the database that we just connected.

 Now copy the project URL that looks like